julisotoh/Databricks_learning/Machine_Learning_K-Means.md

 K = 5
 ```

-A `for` loop lets me repeat the experiment:
+A `for` loop can repeat the experiment:

 ```python
 for k in range(2, 6):